Anthony Burgess’s Hornpipe

-And the martial theme in A Manchester Overture also appears in Mr WS and Petite Symphonie Pour Strasbourg, not to mention his Meditations and Fugues for Brass Band.
+The martial theme in A Manchester Overture also appears in Mr WS and Petite Symphonie Pour Strasbourg, not to mention his Meditations and Fugues for Brass Band.

 Self-borrowing of this kind seems to have taken place for a number of reasons.
 Some of these may have been practical: Burgess’s music scores tended to get left behind has he moved from one place to another, and lost works found themselves worked out again in new ways.
-There is also a sense that Burgess was unwilling to let completed work go to waste; coupled with the fact that he rarely heard his own music performed, there may have been an impulse to present his musical ideas in as many forms as he could.
+There is also a sense that Burgess was unwilling to let completed work go to waste.
+Coupled with the fact that he rarely heard his own music performed, there may have been an impulse to present his musical ideas in as many forms as he could.

 Otherwise, the primary reason was likely to have been an artistic one: Burgess sketched out musical ideas multiple times as a means of working through them, returning to particular musical preoccupations over many years.